benabel/nodebb-plugin-katex/README.md

 This plugin is compatible with nodebb v0.7.x and above and with the [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown/) plugin.

-When used in conjonction with the [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown/), you have to load katex plugin after markdown plugin to enable usage of all buttons of the composer.
+When used in conjunction with the [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown/), you have to load katex plugin after markdown plugin to enable usage of all buttons of the composer.

+## Debugging

+Katex arsing errors are logged using `winston` the default logger in nodebb at level `verbose`, you need to run `nodebb dev` to see these logs.

 ## Credits